zachalbert/zachalbert.com_v6-build/_posts/2015-01-15-website-redesign-2015.md

   - Portfolio
 ---

 Every other year I go through a molting cycle where I shed my old website and build something new.
 With each iteration, I try to make it a little cleaner, a little easier to use.
-I've finally acheived a really fast development environment for building static websites such as this one.
+It's an opportunity to re-examine my toolbox, and experiment with things I've been meaning to try.
+One of the best discoveries this cycle has been a really fast, powerful setup for building static marketing or blog sites.

 It uses jekyll for the blog engine, wrapped inside gulp for handling stuff like minification and live browser reload, and the end result is a directory of lightning fast vanilla HTML.
 By deploying to github pages, the tedium surrounding just getting a website live is gone.
 This is the *perfect* setup for prototyping websites and landing pages.
+None of these tools are particularly new, but the speed and ease of putting a real website online shocked me.

+You can follow along if you want to duplicate my setup.
+It should be easy enough to use for designers who aren't afraid of a bit of command line.

 <!-- more -->

-### Out with the old
+## Out with the old

 This is v5 of my site (2013 edition), which you can <a href="https://web.archive.org/web/20140807023329/http://www.zachalbert.com/">check out on archive.com</a> if you're bored.